Credential Infusion

 Setup Credential Infusion for PostgreSQL

-1. Create a Kubernetes secret holding the database credentials in the codezero namespace.
-The secret name must match the external service name and namespace created in step 2.
+- Create a Kubernetes secret holding the database credentials in the codezero namespace.
+The secret name must match the hostname of the database.

 apiVersion: v1